Projects, Units & Initiatives

 Case Closed Project

 Case Closed is a record sealing and expungement project in the Special Litigation Unit of The Legal Aid Society’s Criminal Defense Practice.
-We launched the project when New York’s 2017 sealing law went into effect, and it has grown to provide direct representation, educate the community, and advocate for broader legal reform through legislative advocacy and impact litigation.
+Launched when New York’s 2017 sealing law went into effect, the project has grown to provide direct representation, educate the community, and advocate for broader legal reform.

-As the city’s premier public defender, we are moving quickly to assist our clients, offering essential legal help to New Yorkers as they try to seal their records and move forward with their lives.
-Since the new sealing law went into effect in 2017, Case Closed has had some remarkable results.
-We represent hundreds of clients in sealing matters and have had more cases sealed for our clients than any other office in the state.
+Since the sealing law went into effect in 2017, Case Closed has represented hundreds of clients in sealing matters and have had more cases sealed for our clients than any other office in the state.
 Of those who have had their records sealed, some have already obtained new jobs, applied for college, and moved to neighborhoods with better schools for their children.
 Lifting the financial and psychological burdens of having a criminal record is truly life-changing.

 Links & Resources